 pic by Clark French

 There are two schools of thought when it comes to trimming cannabis.
-Many (most) growers trim their cannabis buds before drying them, though some growers wait until after the buds have already dried to trim their cannabis.
+Some growers trim their cannabis buds before drying them, and some growers wait until after the buds have already dried to trim their cannabis.